inmanta/pytest-inmanta-lsm/README.md

-                        command, we will append the host name and `sh` to this value, and pass the command to execute as input to the open remote shell. (overrides INMANTA_LSM_REMOTE_SHELL) --lsm-rh=LSM_RH       The name of the host that we should try to open the remote shell on. (overrides INMANTA_LSM_REMOTE_HOST) --lsm-ssh-port
+                        command, we will append the host name and `sh` to this value, and pass the command to execute as input to the open remote shell. (overrides INMANTA_LSM_REMOTE_SHELL) --lsm-rh=LSM_RH       The name of the host that we should try to open the remote shell on, as recognized by the remote shell command.
+This doesn't have to strictly be a hostname, as long as it is a valid host identifier to the chosen rsh protocol. (overrides INMANTA_LSM_REMOTE_HOST) --lsm-ssh-port
                         Port to use to ssh to the remote orchestrator (overrides INMANTA_LSM_SSH_PORT, defaults to 22)